-Eurostat encourages ENP countries to approximate their statistical systems to those in the EU and verifies that the enlargement countries statistical production complies with the EU acquis in statistics and also supports the design and implementation of national strategies for the development of statistics in developing countries.
-With the enlargement countries, statistical cooperation is broader and also more intensive than with other countries, as the aim is for enlargement countries to become fully compliant with EU standards.
+Eurostat encourages ENP countries to approximate their statistical systems to those in the EU and verifies that statistical production in Western Balkans, Moldova, Georgia Türkiye and Ukraine complies with the EU acquis in statistics and also supports the design and implementation of national strategies for the development of statistics in developing countries.
+With Western Balkans, Moldova, Georgia Türkiye and Ukraine, statistical cooperation is broader and also more intensive than with other countries, as the aim is for Western Balkans, Moldova, Georgia Türkiye and Ukraine to become fully compliant with EU standards.

 The transfer of know-how or direct investment from Eurostat to beneficiaries also aims to improve the ability of the beneficiaries to respond to user needs.
 This can be done through the use of harmonised concepts and the implementation of standardised methodologies and guidelines, such as the analysis and design of data collection procedures, the data collection itself, data validation and editing, the analysis of results and various forms of dissemination.

 Assistance may be organised through multi-beneficiary programmes with several beneficiary countries when synergies between countries can be established, or bilateral national programmes in the case of more country-specific needs.
-Enlargement countries benefit from IPA programmes, of which there are both multi-beneficiary programmes and national programmes.
-In practice, assistance takes several forms, such as peer reviews, support for data collection or the publication of statistical books, and transfer of know-how through participation in meetings within the ESS, high level seminars in partner regions to share EU values and standards in statistics, technical assistance provided by experts, statistical training courses, support for the use of common statistical tools, traineeships and study visits.
+Western Balkans and Türkiye benefit from IPA programmes, of which there are both multi-beneficiary programmes and national programmes.
+In practice, assistance takes several forms, such as peer reviews, support for data collection or the publication of statistical books or leaflets, and transfer of know-how through participation in meetings within the ESS, high level seminars in partner regions to share EU values and standards in statistics, technical assistance provided by experts, statistical training courses, support for the use of common statistical tools, traineeships and study visits.

 - Eurotrace: software which supports countries and regions to manage their international trade statistics (managing data, treating data, carrying out quality checks, calculating aggregates and indices);